 OSTRICH EGG STANDS.

 Wood carved Ostrich egg stands or Beaded Ostrich egg stands are highly decorative and enhance the natural beauty of the eggs.
-Earth Africa sell a wide range of these stands, please note when you place an order for any of our Ostrich eggs you need to order the Ostrich egg stand separately.
+Earth Africa sells a wide range of these stands, please note when you place an order for any of our Ostrich eggs you need to order the Ostrich egg stand separately.

 OSTRICH EGGS CORPORATE & PROMOTIONAL.